NUT carcinoma

 NUT carcinoma (NC; formerly NUT midline carcinoma (NMC)) is a rare genetically defined, very aggressive squamous cell epithelial cancer that usually arises in the midline of the body and is characterized by a chromosomal rearrangement in the nuclear protein in testis gene (i.e. NUTM1 gene).
 In approximately 75% of cases, the coding sequence of NUTM1 in band 14 on the long (or "q") arm of chromosome 15 is fused to BRD4 or BRD3, which creates a chimeric gene that encodes the BRD-NUT fusion protein.
 The remaining cases, the fusion of NUTM1 is to an unknown partner gene, usually called NUT-variant.

 The name NUT carcinoma was introduced as the carcinoma does not only occur in the body midline; therefore, WHO also changed the name in 2015 in the WHO Classification of Tumours of the Lung, Pleura, Thymus and Heart.

 Signs and symptoms

-In the United States, about 20–30 cases are reported each year.
-This may be a gross underestimate of the total number of cases as few laboratories have the reagents and expertise to make the diagnosis.
+The number of cases per year is likely grossly underestimated.
+One study suggests the incidence rate is likely around 1,000 cases per year in the United States.
 The symptoms are similar to other forms of cancer and dependent on the stage.
 While generalized symptoms (weight loss and fatigue) may be seen, site specific symptoms are also present.
 If the tumor involves the head and neck region (in about 35%), then pain, a mass, obstructive symptoms, among others, may be experienced.
 NUT carcinomas are not specific to any tissue type or organ.

 Common sites include the head, neck and mediastinum.
 The median age at diagnosis is 16–23 years, but older patients may be affected.